cx_Oracle Release Notes¶

 - Added cursor method fetchraw() which will perform a raw fetch of the cursor returning the number of rows thus fetched; this is used to avoid the overhead of generating result sets; used for high performance only

-- Added cursor method executemanyprepared() which is identical to the method executemany() except that it takes a single argument which is the number of times to execute a previously prepared statement and it assumes that the bind variables already have their values set; used for high performance only
+- Added cursor method executemanyprepared() which is identical to the method executemany() except that it takes a single parameter which is the number of times to execute a previously prepared statement and it assumes that the bind variables already have their values set; used for high performance only

 - Added support for rowid being returned in a select statement